tyleha/beneathdata/content/2 - Baseball Team Payroll.md

 Looking to the World Series only paints a worse picture.

-Image of trips to world series by quartile
+of trips to world series by quartile

 And lastly, take a look at that table again.
 Of the 248 teams in the bottom half of baseball payrolls since 1995, how many have won the World Series?
 The answer?